Introduction to this issue:

 REmode// Between Guanyong and Austin, where is Jordan?

-District 18 is divided into "Yau Tsim Mong", and Jordan is between "Yau" and "Tsim Mong", seemingly an inconspicuous place.
+District 18 is divided into "Yau Tsim Mong", and Jordan is between "Yau" and "Tsim Mong".
+It seems to be an inconspicuous place.
 From the military zone at the beginning of the 20th century, Nathan Road began to become prosperous and lively in the 1930s; in the 1960s, the Pak Man House community emerged adjacent to the Jordan Road Pier; to the completion of the MTR, which marked the 1980s.
 From the shopping mall-style Hengfeng Center to the new high-speed rail community that emerged after the West Kowloon reclamation in the past two decades... there are actually too many stories in Jordan to tell.

 REtell// The Metaphors of… Tram/ Metro/ Taxi/ Minibus